Frequently Asked Questions

 Do I have to be eligible to receive unemployment compensation benefits to be qualified for the program?

-To qualify for the Mortgage Payment Assistance program, you must be eligible to receive unemployment compensation benefits or have experienced a substantial reduction in household income.
+To qualify for the Mortgage Payment Assistance program, you must be currently receiving or have previously received unemployment compensation benefits or have experienced a substantial reduction in household income.
 The loan modification and short sale assistance programs are available to all homeowners.

 Can I be in bankruptcy and qualify for the program?